 However, what makes Church of Our Lady of Victory special is this church was the very first one!
 It has the notable distinction of being the first completed building in Valletta under the Order of St. John.
 It’s another honorary nod in the direction of the great siege of Malta, and surprisingly completely free to visit!

 Valletta’s open-air market not only gets you closer to the culture but also another great to stretch your legs.
 If you’re in Merchant Street, you can’t miss it.
 Browsing is free and here, you’ll see souvenirs, local produce, clothing, and much more.
 As you take a stroll through Valletta Market, see your visit as initiation into living like a local as you get a glimpse of life in Malta.

 Another recommendation (and church) for free things to do in Valletta is…to see the Church of St Pauls.
 Named after Saint Paul the Apostle who I must say, made quite the impression on the Maltese islands.
 According to the New Testament, Paul wrecked his ship in Malta (or Melite the name in the Bible).
 He stayed here for three months and took the opportunity to bring Christianity to those who lived here.
 Today, over 95% of the residents identify as Catholics.
 This church is full of fascinating relics including a gilded statue of Saint Paul and bones from his wrist.

 Alongside Valletta’s stunning architecture and historical monuments, the capital city is well known for its festivals.
 You’ll likely to catch one because these vibrant events run throughout the year.
-The good thing is that many of Valletta’s festivals will allow you to experience Malta’s culture at its finest.
+The good thing is that many of Valletta’s festivals will allow you to experience Malta’s culture at its finest like the religious processions during Easter.
 By the way, not all the festivals hosted here are free.
 But you can still catch some of the best when considering free things to do in Valletta!